Wu-Can/k-normCode/README.md

 (5) Download the latest version 9.5.2 of the Gurobi optimizer from https://www.gurobi.com/downloads/gurobi-software/.

+(6) Download the version 3.2 of the PSG program from http://www.aorda.com/index.php/downloading/.

 By now, k-normCode is ready for you to use.
 Notice: Run all the files are provided for only demonstration purpose.